aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreToolAbuse.md

 ## Overview

 Amazon Bedrock AgentCore Tool Abuse occurs when an attacker — often by way of prompt injection or a compromised inbound identity — drives an agent's sandboxed tools (Code Interpreter and Browser) to act against your environment rather than on the user's behalf.
 Code Interpreter runs sandboxed Python/TypeScript/JavaScript inside an ephemeral Firecracker microVM and can be abused for server-side request forgery (SSRF) against internal endpoints, reconnaissance of the execution environment, or exfiltration over HTTP or DNS.
 Browser is headless Chromium automation and can be abused for SSRF to internal URLs, for saved-Profile cookie persistence that survives session termination, and for Web Bot Auth signing-key misuse against external WAFs.
 Both tools enforce **zero data retention** — the moment a session stops, the microVM is destroyed and its contents are unrecoverable — so evidence of what the attacker did inside a session must be captured *live* before any stop action.
-This scenario also covers persistent WebSocket/AGUI streaming connections that outlive API-level containment, and network-mode drift (SANDBOX/VPC → PUBLIC) that quietly removes egress restrictions.
+This scenario also covers persistent WebSocket/AGUI streaming connections that outlive API-level containment, and network-mode drift to PUBLIC that quietly removes egress restrictions (Code Interpreter SANDBOX/VPC → PUBLIC; Browser VPC → PUBLIC — Browser has no SANDBOX mode).

 ### Out of Scope